 Can you cure epilepsy?

-Epilepsy is unfortunately a condition that the animal is born with and as such cannot be cured.
+Epilepsy is unfortunately a neurological condition that the animal is born with and as such cannot be cured.
 Treatment for epilepsy in dogs aims at ‘controlling’ the seizures.
 While anti-epileptic drugs will make some fortunate animals seizure-free, successful treatment more often implies reducing the frequency and severity of the seizures with acceptable side effects.

 It is therefore important to understand that the animal will still suffer seizures despite being on treatment.
 Unfortunately seizure ‘control’ may not be obtained in up to one third of animals despite adequate therapy.

 When should epilepsy treatment for dogs be started?